seastco/alert-beacon/README.md

 - 7.0 to 7.9	Major earthquake.
 Serious damage.
 - 8.0 or greater	Great earthquake.
 Can totally destroy communities near the epicenter.

 California has experienced six 6.1+ magnitude earthquakes since 2000.
+Oregon and Washington have each experienced one.

 ### [The Big One](https://laist.com/news/climate-environment/the-big-one-is-coming-to-southern-california-this-is-your-survival-guide)